-If you are familiar with the world of blockchain we recommend you connect your own personal digital wallet to your account.
-Using your own digital wallet when navigating MakersPlace (and beyond) grants you the autonomy to fully manage your own artwork sales, transfers, transaction fees, etc.
+If you are familiar with the world of blockchain, we recommend you connect your non-custodial wallet to your account.
+Using your digital wallet when navigating MakersPlace (and beyond) grants you the autonomy to fully manage artwork sales, purchases, transfers, transaction fees, etc.

 IMPORTANT: Please follow these best practices when using a personal wallet.
 Artists have lost access to all of their artworks for not following these best practices.

-Once you have successfully created your digital wallet (and stored your key in a super safe place), these are the steps to connect your personal wallet to your MakersPlace account:
+Once you have created your blockchain wallet (and stored your key in a super safe place), follow these steps to connect your wallet to your MakersPlace account:

 - Go to your Account Settings page: https://makersplace.com/profile/